psf/black/README.md

 **How to get Vim with Python 3.6?**
 On Ubuntu 17.10 Vim comes with Python 3.6 by default.
-On macOS with HomeBrew run: `brew install vim --with-python3`.
+On macOS with Homebrew run: `brew install vim --with-python3`.
 When building Vim from source, use:
 `./configure --enable-python3interp=yes`.
 There's many guides online how to do this.